diagrams/diagrams-doc/doc/manual.rst

     ghci> width (circle 1)

     <interactive>:1:8:
-        No instances for (Backend b0 R2,
-                          Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
+        No instances for (Backend b0 V2 Double, Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
           arising from a use of `circle'
         Possible fix:
           add instance declarations for
-          (Backend b0 R2, Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
+          (Backend b0 V2 Double, Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
         In the first argument of `width', namely `(circle 1)' In the expression: width (circle 1)
         In an equation for `it': it = width (circle 1)

-GHC complains that it cannot find an instance for "`Backend b0 R2`"; what is really going on is that it does not have enough information to decide which backend to use for the circle (hence the type variable `b0`).
+GHC complains that it cannot find an instance for "`Backend b0 V2 Double`"; what is really going on is that it does not have enough information to decide which backend to use for the circle (hence the type variable `b0`).
 This is annoying because *we* know that the choice of backend cannot possibly affect the width of the